yungchou/contoso.insurance/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

     For details on SQL Server Managed Backup see <https://docs.microsoft.com/sql/relational-databases/backup-restore/enable-sql-server-managed-backup-to-microsoft-azure?view=sql-server-2017>

-**Question 5**

-How will you monitor and alert on Azure VMs metrics?
+5. How will you monitor and alert on Azure VMs metrics?
 Does this approach extend to SQL monitoring?
 What about backup monitoring?

 **Solution**